Uridine dosage

 - Another study reported the results of low back pain treatment using a combination of nucleotides, uridine (UTP), cytidine (CMP) and vitamin B12, vs a combination of vitamins B1, B6, and B12.
 Treatment with nucleotides+B12 was associated with a lower number of total adverse events (AEs), fewer AEs per subject, and no AE-related treatment discontinuation.
 Pain intensity reduction was superior at 30 days of treatment in the nucleotides+B12 group and equivalent between groups at 60 days of treatment [18].

-- On the other hand, on the basis of results of another study, it is concluded that the combination UTP, CMP, and hydroxocobalamin did not influence recovery from neurosensory disorders [19].
+- On the other hand, on the basis of results of another study, it is concluded that the combination of UTP, CMP, and hydroxocobalamin did not influence recovery from neurosensory disorders [19].

 - In one study it was also shown that a combination of uridine, cytidine, and vitamin B12 was safe and effective in the treatment of neuralgias arising from neural compression associated with degenerative orthopedic alterations and trauma [20].